Pieter Seuren

-Pieter Albertus Maria Seuren (born July 9, 1934 in Haarlem, died 6 November 2021) was a Dutch linguist, emeritus professor of Linguistics and Philosophy of Language at the Radboud University, Nijmegen, and research fellow at the Max Planck Institute for Psycholinguistics at Nijmegen.
+Pieter Albertus Maria Seuren (born 9 July 1934 in Haarlem, died 6 November 2021) was a Dutch linguist, emeritus professor of Linguistics and Philosophy of Language at the Radboud University, Nijmegen, and research fellow at the Max Planck Institute for Psycholinguistics at Nijmegen.

 Biography

 After finishing the St. Ignatius Gymnasium, Amsterdam, in 1951, he studied linguistics, together with classical languages and ancient history, at Amsterdam University from 1951 till 1958.
 He then taught Classics at a Junior College in Amsterdam till 1963.
 For a brief period he studied and worked under the guidance of the Amsterdam logician Evert Beth.
-This was followed by an assistantship at Groningen University, after which, in 1967, he was appointed as a lecturer in Linguistics at (Darwin College, Cambridge), where he stayed till 1970.
-In 1969 he obtained his PhD (‘’Operators and Nucleus’’) at the University of Utrecht.
-From 1970 till 1974 he was lecturer in Linguistics at Oxford University (Magdalen College).
+This was followed by an assistantship at Groningen University, after which, in 1967, he was appointed as a lecturer in Linguistics at Cambridge University and became a fellow of Darwin College, where he stayed till 1970.
+In 1969 he obtained his PhD (Operators and Nucleus) at the University of Utrecht.
+From 1970 till 1974 he was lecturer in Linguistics at Oxford University and a fellow of Magdalen College.
 From there he moved to Radboud University in Nijmegen as a professor of Philosophy of Language.
 In 1995 his chair was changed to Theoretical Linguistics.

 After his retirement in 1999 he was a research fellow at the Max Planck Institute for Psycholinguistics at Nijmegen.
-In 1982 he founded the ‘’Journal of Semantics’’.
+In 1982 he founded the Journal of Semantics.
 In 1988 he was elected member of the Royal Netherlands Academy of Arts and Sciences.
 In 1996 he was awarded an honorary doctorate by Glasgow University.
 During his career he fulfilled visiting professorships in Sydney, Amsterdam, Zürich, Glasgow, Oxford, Penang, Bern, Mannheim, Maceió, Porto Alegre, Leipzig, Vienna, Stellenbosch, Florianópolis.